New rule for personal watercraft on Port Phillip Bay

-- weaving or diverting course that another person would be unable to predict; and
+- weaving or diverting course that another person would be unable to predict

-- surfing down or jumping over or across any waves, wake or wash; and
+- surfing down or jumping over or across any waves, wake or wash

-- freestyling, which includes manoeuvres such as sharp turns, circular or semi-circular operation of the PWC.
+- freestyling, which includes manoeuvres such as sharp turns, circular or semi-circular operation of the personal watercraft.

 “This rule brings waters around Port Phillip Bay in line with other jurisdictions, such as New South Wales, and will simplify compliance activities undertaken by MSV, Victoria Police, Parks Victoria and appointed Local Government Authorities.”